 Girouard (1975) made an extensive study on timing of cutting propagation in Norway spruce in Quebec, Canada.
 He collected shoots from 7-year-old donors with the interval of 2-3 weeks throughout two consecutive years, and found the rooting percentages being the highest in cuttings taken in April and May just before or during bud burst.
 The second most favourable collection period was during October and November when the donor plants had been subjected to cool temperatures.
 Iseli and Van Meter (1980) made experiments with cutting collection time as well, using dwarf forms of Norway spruce in Oregon, US.
 They found summer cuttings collected from the beginning of August to mid-September rooting better than the ones taken in winter, from January to mid-March.

 In the present study, only the winter cuttings rooted reasonably.
 This might be related to the Northern origin (N60º24’ – N63º48’) of the present taxa and their adaptation to the short growing season at high latitudes.
 Growth cessation in Norway spruce, induced by short days, and the critical night length, as well as temperature sum needed, is dependent on the latitude of origin (Partanen 2004, Gyllenstrand et al. 2007).
 Thus, mid-August as collection time of cuttings was not optimal for the present genotypes, although recommended by several earlier studies performed with more Southern origins of Norway spruce.
 Probably the physiological status of the Northern trees at mid-August is already turned towards dormancy which inhibits rooting.
 The optimal time for collecting summer cuttings of the very Northern origins of Norway spruce still needs to be found.
-Considering the overall shortness of the growing season, this time window presumably is rather narrow, and might thus not be convenient, considered from the perspective of practical propagation.
+Considering the overall shortness of the growing season, this time window presumably is rather narrow, and might thus not be convenient, considered from the perspective of practical propagation. in vitro propagation might be of help

 As an alternative to immedeate rooting in the greenhouse with bottom heat and additional lights, the cuttings taken at late summer or early autumn could be stored and rooted later on.
 According to Oliver and Nelson (1957), the cuttings can be inserted into rooting medium and kept there covered/ in plastic greenhouse, over the winter.
 Rooting will then take place in spring with increasing temperature and light.